alumbra/alumbra.spec/README.md

 Describes a canonical, self-contained format for a GraphQL document that can be interpreted without further knowledge of the GraphQL schema.

+__`:validator/errors`__

+Describes a seq of validation errors for a given GraphQL schema and query document.

 ## License

 ```